 Putting an end to procrastination and sitting down to finally study takes some effort, but if you are easily swayed by the lure of Facebook, Twitter, your cell phone, and other distractions, then deciding to finally take up the books is only half the battle.
 It’s easy to find diversions when you’re trying to study, but it isn’t as easy to avoid them.
 Here are some tips for keeping yourself on a good studying track, without giving into the temptation of distraction.

 Find a quiet space.
-Studying in a space where there is a lot of noise and activity will make it difficult to absorb what you are trying to learn.
+Studying in a space where there is a lot of noise and activity will make it difficult to absorb what you are trying to learn, especially with advanced topics like Educational Psychology or Industrial Engineering.
 This includes trying to study at a Starbucks or even your dining room if everyone is home from work and milling about the house.
 If you move location to somewhere quiet, you will be more likely to focus on your work, rather than on what is taking place around you.
 Leaving your bedroom and working in an entirely new space can be beneficial as well.
 Try the library — you have no choice but to be quiet there.

 Inform others.
 If you’re trying to study, you can help eliminate distractions by letting your roommates, friends, siblings, and even your parents know that you need some time to focus — alone.
 It’s easy to give into diversions when other people are taking your attention away from the study material.
 By removing other people as a distracting force, you can help yourself avoid encountering the temptation to close your books in favor of conversation.
 If other people just can’t seem to keep from bothering you, turning off your phone, shutting your door, and even putting some physical distance between yourself and others can help you stay on the right path.